Arlene Phillips: Britannia High

 In 2007, Phillips became the Executive Producer and Creative Director for the ITV television series Britannia High.
 The show was a fictional drama about the lives of six students at a London performing arts school.
 Based on an idea by Phillips and West End producer David Ian, the series was marketed as the UK's answer to Disney's High School Musical.
 The show's music was created and written by hit songwriter, and Take That frontman, Gary Barlow.

 So You Think You Can Dance?

 Phillips has also been a judge on the UK version of So You Think You Can Dance?.
 The show's original creator Nigel Lythgoe is head judge on the series, and Phillips is joined on the panel by pop singer Louise Redknapp, and dancer and choreographer Sisco Gomez.
 Phillips's appointment as judge for the series came soon after the controversy over her departure from Strictly Come Dancing.
-The first episode aired on BBC One in January 2010, and there have been two further series.
+The first episode aired on BBC One in January 2010, and a second series in 2011.